-For every cold case that's cracked there are many more tragic tales of mysterious disappearances or unexplained deaths that remain unsolved.
-Here are eight truly bone-chilling cases that will have you looking over your own shoulder.
+For every cold case that's cracked there are many more tragic tales of mysterious disappearances or unsolved murders that remain unsolved.
+Here are eight truly bone-chilling unsolved crimes that will have you looking over your own shoulder.

 1. The Oakland County Child Killer